emslade23/EC444-Projects/quest-4/report.md

 1. Establish the use of selected sensors on the vehicle Wheel speed
        -The optical encoder was used to with the black and white circle to count pulses.
 Evey pulse is 5 cm and multiple it by the time         segment, 1sec.
 The encoder was placed on back wheel so as not to affect by the steering.
+       -Figure 1.1 is a detailed diagram of the hardware wiring, showing all the main components including the ESP32, ECS, LIDAR, two microLIDARs, alphanumeric display, steering servo, motors, and 7.2v battery.
+       -Figure 1.2 is an image of the actual hardware wiring.
     Ranging (IR, LIDAR-LED, LIDAR-Lite, Ultrasonic)
       -For ranging, we used the LIDAR and two microLIDARs.
       -The  LIDAR was coded using i2c while  the mictoLIDARs used uart.